ccatura/ccatura/README.md

 # Hi!

-I am a graduate from Pellissippi State Community College with an associates degree in Computer Programming.
+<div>I am a graduate</div> from Pellissippi State Community College with an associates degree in Computer Programming.
 Courses completed include Programming in Java I & II, Internet Software Development using JavaScript, jQuery, PHP, Bootstrap, HTML, CSS, and Less.
 Also, Advanced Database and Programming, Data Management Systems, Systems Analysis and Design, and Applied Systems Development.

 I currently have 15+ years experience as a Senior Photographer at Jewelry Television in the in-house jewelry and gemstone photography department.
 I am also a former Senior Mechanical Production Artist at Publishers Clearing House in New York with over 20 years of professional Adobe Photoshop experience.
 I am a dedicated, hard working employee, as well as a problem solver.
 Currently, I am pursuing a different career path, one that aims toward a new career in Technology.
 More specifically, Web Development.
 Here’s what I can bring to your table, I am the kind of employee that excels at his job once settled in.
 The following are three examples of this: